gladly/rest-api-examples/README.md

 This script uses the Events API to calculate Voice availability time and agent-initiated hold time on an agent-by-agent basis within 30 minute intervals.
 The script does this by calling the [Events API](https://developer.gladly.com/rest/#tag/Events/paths/~1api~1v1~1events/get) and retrieving events for `CONTACT` and `AGENT_AVAILABILITY`.

+The script will output the duration of time (in minutes) that an Agent spent on hold & available for voice, sorted into 30 minute buckets.

 ### How to use script

 Make sure you are in the root directory of this repository on Terminal, then run this command: